-2023 Summer Reading - Grades 6-12 Students and parents:
+2024 WCDS Summer Reading - Grades 6-12 Students and parents:

 - Each student is expected to have his or her own copy of the required summer reading novel(s) for each applicable class below.
 You can purchase a copy in whatever visual medium they prefer (physical hardback or paperback, e-book, et al.). - If an ISBN number is listed, be sure to purchase that specific copy.
 Otherwise, you are free to purchase at your own discretion. - Accountability for New Students - If you are enrolled by June 30, you will be expected to complete the summer reading by the first day of school.
-You will be assessed within the first two weeks along with your classmates. - o If you enroll between July 1 and August 30, you will have until the end of the first quarter to complete the summer reading.
+You will be assessed within the first two weeks along with your classmates. - If you enroll between July 1 and August 30, you will have until the end of the first quarter to complete the summer reading.
 You will be assessed at the end of the first quarter. - Students who enroll on or after September 1 will not be expected to complete the summer reading, but should still attend an annotation seminar.
-English Students are expected to annotate their novels.
+English Students in grades 7-12 are expected to annotate their novels.
 Annotations are notes which reveal the reader's connections, impressions, inferences, and even personal reactions to elements within the text.
 These notes are typically written in the margins, but students can also use sticky notes, highlighters, or whatever they prefer to record and organize their observations.
 The WCDS Annotation Guide is available on the school website if you need to see examples.
-After completing your si ummer reading and annotations, you should be able to: - Accurately summarize events of the plot (i.e. rising action, conflict, climax, resolution) Elaborate on how characters are depicted and how they develop over the course of the novel. - Identify literary elements (figurative language, setting, irony, words with strong connotations) - ☐ Define unfamiliar words, terms, allusions, or concepts.
+After completing your summer reading and annotations, you should be able to: - Accurately summarize events of the plot (i.e. rising action, conflict, climax, resolution) - ☐ Elaborate on how characters are depicted and how they develop over the course of the novel. - ☐ Identify literary elements (figurative language, setting, irony, words with strong connotations) - □ Define unfamiliar words, terms, allusions, or concepts.
+Students in 6th grade will create a dialectal journal to get them used to how to note, respond, and retain the connections they are making in their novel.
+The directions for this assignment are located on the WCDS website under "Find it Fast."
 Biology The Biology summer reading novel is required for all students who will be enrolled as 9th graders as well as 10th and 11th grade students who have not taken Biology and will be enrolled in the course in the current academic year.
 You will not be expected to closely annotate but will be expected to write a one-sentence summary for each chapter.
 In the case the chapter is more than 10 pages, write a 2-3 sentence summary.
 This should be completed on a Google Doc and each summary should be labeled by chapter.
-6th Grade Students will read and annotate:
+6th Grade Students should read the novel first.
+While they are reading, they are simply working to understand the story.
+Encourage them to look up any words they don't know and write the definitions in the margins.
+Then, students will explore the elements of the novel by recording their observations in a dialectal journal.
+The directions for this assignment are located on the WCDS website under "Find it Fast."
+A Wrinkle in Time by Madeline L'Engle 7th Grade Students will read and annotate: